NealsSec/NealsSec.github.io/writeups/RE/hardware/netis/netis.md

 * The middle contact was confirmed to be VCC or power as it was found to be at 3.3v constantly.
 * The inner rightmost contact was assumed to be RX as this was the only pin remaining in the UART specification.

-After determining the configuration of the pins I cleaned up the lead free solder that came from the factory using an adequate amount of flux, desoldering braid and a hot soldering iron and then installed headers so that my logic analyzer could properly make contact with the UART.
-Admittedly I did botch the first solder job on this board as I did not have any of the materials listed above.
+After determining the configuration of the pins I cleaned up the lead free solder that came from the factory using an adequate amount of flux, desoldering braid and a hot soldering iron.
+After cleaning up the board I installed headers so that my logic analyzer could properly make contact with the UART.
+Admittedly I did botch the first soldering job on this board as I did not have any of the materials listed above.
 This fact just goes to show how important it is to have the right tools for the job.

 There are three main components to success for a soldering job like this.